chrisza4/jarmotion/manual_en.md

 <img src="manual/my_jar.png" alt="drawing" width="200"/>

-In you jar, you can press + to express your emotion to your lover.
+In your jar, you can press + to express your emotion to your lover.

 ### Emotion history

-You can look at past emotions by pressing this tab
+You can look at past emotions by pressing this tab.

 <img src="manual/tab_calendar.png" alt="drawing" width="200"/>

-At first glance, you will see overall picture of you and your lover emotions in calendar format
+At first glance, you will see an overall picture of you and your lover emotions in calendar format.

 <img src="manual/calendar.png" alt="drawing" width="200"/>